Category: Jazz

 -

-An insider account of Cecil Taylor’s early ’60s gig at The Take 3.
+An insider account of an early ’60s Cecil Taylor’s gig.
 Robert Levin explores the birth of Free Jazz with appearances by Coltrane, Coleman and Ayler.

 -

-What we have here are two gifted artists with a long professional association, subtly functioning as extensions of one another..
+Two gifted artists with a long professional association, subtly functioning as extensions of one another.

 -